Zisfree/Cybersecurity-foundations-and-tool-integration-lab/README.md

 ## Hi there!👋

 I am a trainee in cybersecurity.
-I am growing and I will try and post every work I have done uptil now in this repository so that I and any1 else who wats to see and use them as notes can read them 😃.
+I am growing and I will try and post every work I have done uptil now in this repository so that I and any1 else who wants to see and use them as notes can read them 😃.

 ### 🎯 Areas I am developing
 - 🌐 Learning Computer Networking Basics